Czech Republic Population Pyramid (2025)

 Czech Republic Demographics

-The median age has dramatically increased by 11.2 years since 1970, showing rapid population aging
+The median age has increased by 7.8 years since 1970, reflecting the Czech Republic's demographic transition in Central Europe

 Historical Demographic Changes